 Training Policies Enroll in the Airline Career Pilot Program

 Your first non-refundable payment of $995 made at the time of scheduling guarantees your position in a class for a specific combination of class date, training center and program.
 If you must reschedule for a different date, training center, or program, you will forfeit this payment and be required to make another $995 payment to secure the new class date at the current price.

 As a student, you are responsible for regularly attending training events and making your best effort to complete training within the time frame of the program.
 If you are unable to meet the participation requirements and you wish to resume training after a long period of inactivity, ATP may increase the price of your program to the current price.

-If you are unable to meet the requirements of this attendance policy, ATP may either terminate your training program, or impose a price increase if your program was started at a cost below advertised prices.
+If you are unable to meet the requirements of this attendance policy, ATP may either discontinue your training program, or impose a price increase if your program was started at a cost below advertised prices.

 Required Availability & Time Commitment

 The Airline Career Pilot Program requires full-time commitment.
 Students must be available for training seven days per week.
 ATP strives to provide two days off each week.
 Because schedules are built to maximize student return on investment and keep students on schedule with projected completion dates, weekend flying will likely be required.

 Success in the ACPP requires flexibility and adaptability.
 There may be delays due to maintenance, weather, and other factors outside of ATP’s control.
 Students are expected to be present at the training center and adaptable to schedule changes.